General Plan Basics

 Each General Plan must include a minimum of seven mandatory elements, plus others as deemed appropriate by the jurisdiction.
 The required elements are:

-In the simplest of terms, General Plan are comprised, at a minimum, of a land use map, a circulation and infrastructure map, and policy statements that guide all local land use decisions related to the intensity and geographical arrangement of land uses in the City.
-All elements of the General Plan must be internally consistent and consistent with one another.
+General Plans are comprised, at a minimum, of a land use map, a circulation and infrastructure map, and policy statements that guide all local land use decisions related to the intensity and geographical arrangement of land uses in the City.
+All elements of the General Plan must be internally consistent.
 All elements are equal and no one element or policy can have primacy over another.
 Because Woodland incorporated as a “general law” city, State law dictates that the General Plan may be amended no more than four times per year.

 Outline of Current General Plan